What is LinkedIn?

 Your 1st Connections are your closest ones.
 Someone who is connected to your 1st Connection is considered your 2nd Connection.
 A person who is connected to your 2nd Connection but not directly connected to you is your 3rd Connection.

 If you are interested in connecting with someone who is several degrees away from you, LinkedIn shows you which of your Connections either knows that person or knows someone who may know them.
 LinkedIn only reveals the names of your direct Connections and uses neutral and non-identifying words to designate anyone who is not your Connection.
 LinkedIn protects people’s identities and contact information until a 1st-degree connection is made.

 Networking Through LinkedIn

-If you are looking to connect with a company or organization, type the name into the search box at the top of the LinkedIn site or mobile app.
-If they have a LinkedIn Page, you can learn more about them and access a list of people on LinkedIn who work for them.
-With that information, you’re able to see if you have any connections that know someone at the company for a warm introduction.
+If you want to connect with a company or organization, type the name into the search box at the top of the LinkedIn site or mobile app.
+If they have a LinkedIn Company Page, you can learn more about them and access a list of people who work for them and are on LinkedIn.
+With that information, you can see if you have any connections who know someone at the company for an introduction.

 LinkedIn is a useful tool to market your business by setting up your own LinkedIn Company Page, similar to a Facebook Page.
 Then you and your team can link to it from your personal LinkedIn profiles.
 To network with others in your industry or with similar professional interests, join a LinkedIn Group or start one of your own.
 LinkedIn offers a variety of powerful networking tools for anyone in business or looking to do business.